CDL-Quantum/Hackathon2021/SRRSA/README.md

 Fill in this README.md.
 Example Structure:

 ## Project Description
+We propose an image processing platform covering various verticals such as weather forecasting, emotion recognition to name a few.
+Image processing systems market is expected to reach USD 26 billion by 2027 growing at a growth rate of 21.8% [4].
+The extensibility of the platform is given by the similarity of the problem as they belong to multi-class classification problems.
+They all can be modeled using recurrent neural networks due to their temporal interactions.
+In our detailed business proposal we describe the weather forecast image processing vertical.

 In the following project we apply various Quantum algorithms to weather related image data.
-Our business proposal is also aligned with developing a quantum weathert application.
+Our business proposal is also aligned with developing a quantum weather application.
 We have also partially implemented a quantum SVM in Pennylane, but it still needs some work.

 ## Setup
 1. Make sure you're using a conda environment with pythone 3.8.